-- Gather your components and take a moment to identify them. - if you're making two devices, you'll need twice as many components.
+Gather your components and take a moment to identify them.

-Step 16 - Addressable RGB Leds
+Step 15 - Addressable RGB LEDs

 - (i) Orientation of the pins are signified by the lengths of the legs.

 - DIN = Data In

 - VDD = Supply voltage

 - GND = Ground

 - DOUT = Data Out

 ↑ Some LEDs have leg lengths like the second image.
 If yours match this, please refer to this for wiring.